Sunday, 22 July 2012

-We had menus of three-courses for €16.
+We had the menu of three-courses for €16.
 To begin, we had a Caesar salad and a salade auvergnate (with blue cheese and walnuts).

 Meanwhile we talked about what we should do next, given the state of Keith’s leg.
-Various crazy ideas came and went before we thought of the most obvious one – the idea of calling a halt to the whole walk.
-This had never occurred to us until that moment.
+Various crazy ideas came and went before we thought of the most obvious one – calling a halt to the whole walk.
+Although I had suggested it earlier, Keith had never really considered it until that moment.

 By the time the second course arrived, we were in festive mood.
 Keith had steak of course – how many cattle had died for him this year, I shudder to think – while I had crumbed veal.
 Both dishes were accompanied by a golden gratin dauphinois, and washed down with local red.

 We finished with crème caramel for Keith and coffee icecream for me, most of which I passed over to him.

 The walk back to the camping ground, while slow and laborious, was free of the worry that had been bothering us for the last week, and we felt a great sense of relief.